psycopg/psycopg2/doc/usage.rst

 Server side cursor are created in PostgreSQL using the |DECLARE|_ command and subsequently handled using :sql:`MOVE`, :sql:`FETCH` and :sql:`CLOSE` commands.

 Psycopg wraps the database server side cursor in *named cursors*.
-A name cursor is created using the :meth:`~connection.cursor` method specifying the :obj:`!name` parameter.
+A named cursor is created using the :meth:`~connection.cursor` method specifying the :obj:`!name` parameter.
 Such cursor will behave mostly like a regular cursor, allowing the user to move in the dataset using the :meth:`~cursor.scroll`